 Available in electronic format on all major booksellers, including:

-SETI: Astronomy as a Contact Sport is also part of the five-part Ideas Roadshow Collection, Conversations About Physics, Volume 2, which is available in both paperback and electronic format.
+SETI: Astronomy as a Contact Sport is also part of the five-part Ideas Roadshow Collection, Conversations About Physics, Volume 2, which is available in hardcover, paperback and electronic format.